 3. Procedures for Making the Award

-Application for consideration for a posthumous award must be made by the candidate’s Faculty/School, with the permission of the candidate's family or next of kin, in writing to the Director of Academic Services.
+Application for consideration for a posthumous award must be made by the candidate’s Faculty/School, with the permission of the candidate's family or next of kin, in writing to the Director of Education Services.

 The application shall be considered by the University Progression and Awards Board with reference to the recommendation of the Faculty/School.